Fulim13/FOCS-Reengineering/README.md

-Run the Application in Visual Studio
+Go to the project folder and run `SEMASGN.sln` using Visual Studio
+Note: The chat function is disabled to avoid additional costs.

 If encounter error, update the package in Nuget Console
 ```